Murray-Assal/csv-to-postgresql-injestion/README.md

-# Netflix Dataset Normalization and Database Loader
+# Netflix Dataset Normalization and Injestion into Database

 A Python project that **downloads the Netflix Movies and TV Shows dataset from Kaggle**, **normalizes it into a relational schema**, and **loads it into a PostgreSQL database**.